Compiling and Installing qflow version 1.4

-qflow 1.3 has been declared stable distribution code as of December 25, 2018, at revision number qflow-1.3.93.
+qflow 1.4 was declared stable distribution code as of February 4, 2020, at revision number qflow-1.4.77.
 It has been used enough times to qualify as "stable" code.

 The compilation procedure should be immediately recognizable to anyone familiar with GNU autoconf:The "configure" script is critical for having the digital flow know where to find all of the various tools it needs to run.
 A number of these tools are scripts that are included with the qflow distribution.
 However, the following tools must be downloaded and installed independently.
 All these tools are available for download on the opencircuitdesign website, or have pointers where to find them.
 Note that Odin-II is no longer supported by qflow-1.1, as it is difficult to maintain and lacking in capabilities compared to yosys.